United Nations Convention on Contracts for the International Sale of Goods: Reservations

 Some existing declarations have been reviewed and withdrawn by States.
 The Nordic countries (except Iceland) had originally opted out of the application of Part II under Article 92, but rescinded this reservation and became party to Part II, except for trade among themselves (to which the CISG is not applied as a whole due to a declaration lodged under Article 94).
-Likewise, China, Latvia, Lithuania and Hungary withdrew their written form declaration, and the Czech Republic withdrew its declaration preventing the application of article 1(1)(b).
+Likewise, China withdrew its written form declaration with effect from 1 August 2013, and Latvia, Lithuania and Hungary have withdrawn their written form declarations.
+The Czech Republic has withdrawn its declaration preventing the application of article 1(1)(b).
 The Government of Ukraine declared its intention to withdraw the "Written Form" declaration.

 Some countries have expanded rather than restricted CISG application by removing one of the cumulative conditions for application within the CISG.
 For example, Israeli law stipulates that the CISG will apply equally to a party whose place of business is in a State that is not a Contracting State.

 Major absentees

 India, South Africa, Nigeria, and the United Kingdom are the major trading countries that have not yet ratified the CISG.

-The absence of the United Kingdom, a leading jurisdiction for the choice of law in international commercial contracts, has been attributed variously to: the government not viewing its ratification as a legislative priority, a lack of interest from business in supporting ratification, opposition from a number of large and influential organisations, a lack of public service resources, and a danger that London would lose its edge in international arbitration and litigation.
+The absence of the United Kingdom, a leading jurisdiction for the choice of law in international commercial contracts, has been attributed variously to the government not viewing its ratification as a legislative priority, a lack of interest from business in supporting ratification, opposition from a number of large and influential organisations, a lack of public service resources, and a danger that London would lose its edge in international arbitration and litigation.
 In 2020, the British Government informed that it had no plan to join the CISG.

 There is significant academic disagreement as to whether Taiwan and Macau are deemed parties to the CISG due to China's status as a party.
 The issue has been clarified with respect to Hong Kong with the deposit of a declaration of extension of territorial application by China.
 The Convention was incorporated into Hong Kong law through the Sale of Goods (United Nations Convention) Ordinance, which commenced on 1 December 2022.